Estimated Reading Time: 6 Minutes

 If you choose to follow this route, you need to report your spouse’s worldwide income, and it will be subjected to U.S. tax.

 2. Treat the spouse as a non-resident alien for tax purposes.

 If you want to follow this route, you don’t have to include your NRA spouse’s income on your U.S. tax return.
 While filing your U.S. income tax, you need to use the filing status of “married, separate”.
 However, if your NRA spouse has no income sources within the U.S. and is not dependent on another U.S. taxpayer, you can claim an exemption for your spouse.
 But, ensure that you obtain an Individual Taxpayer Identification Number for your spouse before filing the return.

 4. Vacation Rental Property

-Having vacation rental investment property in Costa Rica also has its tax implications.
+Having vacation rental investment property in Costa Rica also has tax implications.
 If you have a rental property that operates at a loss, you still need to report.
 You’ll need to report all foreign rental income.

 On your Costa Rican tax return, you will only be able to deduct maintenance expenses and property tax, but not the mortgage interest.

 5. Using IRA or 401(k) to buy Property

 You can use your IRA to purchase a property in Costa Rica, which also has tax implications.
 You’ll first have to purchase through a custodian to establish a self-directed IRA.